 Of course, in our present state we can hardly address the questions we have now brought ourselves up against.
 But, oddly enough, very many have been willing and eager to pre-judge these questions, whether with Feynman's succinctness or physicist Steven Weinberg's blunt but self-contradictory remark that "The more the universe seems comprehensible, the more it also seems pointless" (Weinberg 1984, pp. 143-4).
-To find the universe comprehensible is hardly a pointless exercise for human beings whose inner lives are a continual and upward striving to understand the good, the true, and the beautiful.
+To find the universe comprehensible is hardly a pointless exercise for human beings whose inner lives are a continual upward striving to understand ourselves and the world that has nurtured us.